3 Key Considerations for the Modern Franchisee Learn how to make the most of the franchise model.

-When I moved to Fort Collins, Colorado back in 1997, I wanted to start a T-shirt business.
-I went out and borrowed $30,000 from friends and family and found a location to lease in the center of downtown Fort Collins.
+When I moved to Fort Collins, Colorado, back in 1997, I wanted to start a T-shirt business.
+I borrowed $30,000 from friends and family and found a location to lease in the center of downtown.
 I spent days completing paperwork and nights doing the tenant finishes, and I screen-printed T-shirts in between.
 I hired two employees, and it took me about two months to get the store up and running.
-It was a fun business, but I quickly realized I didn't have the knowledge needed to be successful as a business owner.
+It was a fun business, but I quickly realized I didn't have the knowledge that I needed to be successful as a business owner.

-What started as a three-person T-shirt business in Colorado later catapulted me into the hotel industry and eventually real estate and inspections.
+That experience eventually catapulted me into the hotel industry and then into real estate and inspections.
 Here are the mistakes I made along the way and the valuable lessons I learned during my entrepreneurial journey.

 Related: Considering franchise ownership?
 Get started now and take this quiz to find your personalized list of franchises that match your lifestyle, interests and budget.

 During my time running the T-shirt business, there were many aspects — such as accounting, human resources, and contract negotiations with vendors and suppliers — that I truly didn't understand.
 I didn't hire the appropriate people to help me, because I thought I could do it myself.
 Also, I dreamed about opening several more locations before I even got the first one going.
 A year and a half after opening, I realized I was going nowhere.
 I sold the store for what I had originally put into it.

 I made a little money, but it wasn't even the equivalent of what I would have made as a manager of a retail store.
 Looking back, it's clear to me that being a part of a proven franchise system would have been the best way to prevent many of the mistakes I made.
 In hindsight, I should have either partnered with a successful franchisor or hired a consultant to help set up the systems that would have made me successful.